granolocks/gabekoss.com/content/blog/2013-12-09-unix_vs_ruby_vol_1.md

 updated_at: 2013-12-09 22:49
 kind: blog-post
 author: Gabe Koss
-summary: An initial comparison between
+summary: An initial comparison between using native Ruby code versus shelling out to the system and using Unix utils.
 tags:
   - linux
   - benchmarking